Appearance

 After payment completes (success or failure), the user is redirected to your return_url.
 If the user clicks the back button on the payment page, they are redirected to your cancel_url (if configured).

-The session_id is always appended as a query parameter:
+The sessionId is always appended as a query parameter:

-Cancel URL behavior
+https://example.com/thank-you?sessionId=4ae3108a-3a1c-42df-bce9-503bbd70ab24Cancel URL behavior

 Redirecting to the cancel_url does not change the session status.
 The session remains active until it expires (15 minutes) or payment is processed.
 Do not treat a cancel redirect as a definitive cancellation.

-return_urlPayment completes (any status)
+return_url | Payment completes (any status) |

-cancel_urlUser clicks the back button on the payment page
+cancel_url | User clicks the back button on the payment page |